digitalbazaar/bedrock-permission/README.md

 });
 ```

-To tie a role to a particular resource and check against the resource:
+To restrict a role to a particular resource and check against that resource
+we can do:

 ```js
 var permission = require('bedrock-permission');